-SUPER DISPERSANT 25, types 2 and 3 OILER 60, types 2 and 3 MARICHEM OIL SPILL DISPERSANT, UNICLEAN OSD ENVIRO, types 2 and 3 concentrated type
+SUPER DISPERSANT 25 OILER 60 MARICHEM OIL SPILL UNICLEAN OSD (types 2 and 3) (types 2 and 3) DISPERSANT ENVIRO (types 2 and 3) (concentrated type)

-Greece possesses stockpiles of 2nd and 3rd generation chemical dispersants, allocated to various port authorities, port stations and antipollution vessels around the country.
+Greece possesses stockpiles of 2nd and 3rd generation dispersants, allocated to various port authorities, port stations and antipollution vessels around the country.
 The following dispersants can be found in Greece's stockpiles: 2nd generation: FINASOL, 3rd generation: SEA HORSE, SUPER DISPERSANT, SEA WASH, OIL SPILL ELIMINATOR, CHEMO.
-In total, 230,076 k of 2nd generation dispersants and 247,800 I of 3rd generation dispersants are available in Greece.
+In total, 230,076 k of 2nd generation dispersants and 247,800 l of 3rd generation dispersants are available in Greece.
 These stockpiles are checked at least once a year, through an annual report from each Port Authority of the remaining stockpiles per type of available antipollution means and equipment, including dispersants.
 The above mentioned Ministerial Decree No 5219 (2000) also defines the requirements for dispersant storage and packaging.

-The Greek government owns 6 multi-purpose oil spill combating vessels with dispersant spraying capability and 48 portable dispersant spraying systems with spraying arms for dispersant application from vessels.
+The Greek government owns 10 multi-purpose oil in

+spill combating vessels with dispersant spraying capability and 48 portable dispersant spraying systems with spraying arms for dispersant application from vessels.
 In addition, Environmental Protection Engineering S.A.
 (EPE-private contractor) maintains two units of PSEKA seaborne dispersant spraying systems and one COOPER PEGLER CP 178 seaborne dispersant spraying unit, in its main station at Piraeus.
 No aircraft dispersant application capability is available in Greece.

-Dispersant use Dispersant Testing & Approval se Dispersant Testing & Approval Dispersant Application Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill dispersants is allowed in Greece, following prior official authorisation from the Marine Environment Protection Division (MEPD) of the Ministry of Mercantile Marine The national contact point for dispersant use is the MEPD The State Chemical Laboratory in collaboration with the National Centre for Marine Research are responsible for the control and testing of oil spill dispersants.
-Toxicity and effectiveness tests are performed on the dispersants Dispersants which pass the relevant toxicity and effectiveness tests are approved for use in Greece.
-List of approved dispersants: Greece has a list of certified oil spill dispersants approved for use: - SUPER DISPERSANT 25 (types 2 and 3) - OILER 60 (types 2 and 3) - MARICHEM OIL SPILL DISPERSANT (types 2 and 3) - UNICLEAN OSD ENVIRO (concentrated type) Vessel application: The Greek government owns 6 multi-purpose oil spill combating vessels with dispersant spraying capability Aircraft application: No aircraft dispersant application capability is available in Greece Government- owned: 48 portable dispersant spraying systems with spraying arms for dispersant application from vessels Private sector: The EPE company maintains 2 units of PSEKA seaborne dispersant spraying systems and 1 COOPER PEGLER CP 178 seaborne dispersant spraying unit Greece pos- sesses stockpiles of 2nd and 3rd generation chemical dispersants: 2nd generation: FINASOL 3rd generation: - SEA HORSE, - SUPER DISPERSANT, - SEA WASH, - OIL SPILL ELIMINATOR, - CHEMO In total, 230,076 k of 2nd genera- tion dispersants and 247,800 l of 3rd genera- tion dispersants are available in Greece Dispersant stockpiles are allocated to various port authorities, port stations and antipollution vessels around the country Annually, through a report of each port authority regarding the remaining stock of oil pollution response equipment
+Dispersant use Dispersant Tes ting & Approval Dispersant Application Disp oersant Stock piles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill dispersants is allowed in Greece, following prior official authorisation from the Marine En- vironment Protection Division (MEPD) of the Ministry of Mercantile Marine, Aegean & Island Policy The national contact point for dispersant use is the MEPD The State Chemi- cal Laboratory in collaboration with the Hellenic Centre for Marine Research is responsible for the control and testing of oil spill dispersants.
+Toxicity and effec- tiveness tests are performed on the dispersants Dispersants which pass the relevant toxicity and effectiveness tests are approved for use in Greece.
+List of approved dispersants: Greece has a list of certified oil spill dispersants approved for use: - SUPER DISPERSANT 25 (types 2 and 3) - OILER 60 (types 2 and 3) - MARICHEM OIL SPILL DISPERSANT (types 2 and 3) - UNICLEAN OSD ENVIRO (concentrated type) Vessel application: The Greek government owns 10 multi-purpose oil spill combating vessels with dispersant spraying capability Government-owned: 48 portable dispersant spraying systems with spraying arms for dispersant application from vessels Greece possesses stockpiles of 2 nd and 3 rd generation dispersants: 2 nd generation: FINASOL 3 rd generation: - SEA HORSE - SUPER DISPERSANT - SEA WASH - OIL SPILL ELIMINATOR - CHEMO In total, 230,076 k of 2 nd generation dispersants and 247,800 I of 3 rd gen- eration dispersants are available in Greece Dispersant stock- piles are allocated to various port authorities, port stations and anti- pollution vessels around the country Annually, through a report of each port authority regarding the remaining stock of oil pol- lution response equipment